SpoonLabs/npefix/README.md

 This is the repository of NPEFix.

-BanditRepair is a system that systematically explores and assesses a set of possible runtime patches developed at Inria Lille.
+NPEFix is a system that systematically explores and assesses a set of possible runtime patches developed at Inria Lille.

 This code is research code, released under the GPL licence.